-Of the five strategies identified in the CAP, the land use and mobility strategy aims to expand bicycling, walking, and transit use as alternatives to automobile trips, particularly for commute trips.
-The strategy's land use component would advance the General Plan's "City of Villages" concept of walkable and pedestrian-friendly neighborhoods with a mix of uses.
-Clairemont can contribute to the reduction in community-generated emissions that contribute to climate change through the promotion of a multi-modal transportation network that supports bicycle and transit use.
-Pedestrian improvements that create safe and inviting connections from residential neighborhoods to commercial centers, access to school, employment, and parks can encourage more walking within the community.
+Although climate change is a global issue, the Clairemont community can contribute to the reduction in community-generated emissions that contribute to climate change through the promotion of a multi-modal transportation network that supports bicycle and transit use.
+Given the largely residential make-up of the community, pedestrian improvements that create safe and inviting connections from residential neighborhoods to commercial centers, access to school, employment, and parks can encourage more walking within the community.